sushant071996/House-Price-Prediction-Polynomial-Regression-/README.md

 ## Process

-    Reading the raw file
+    1) Reading the raw file

-    Removing unwanted columns
+    2) Removing unwanted columns

-    Univariate Analysis for deeper look in each parameter Bi Variate Analysis for looking into linearity Multi Variate Analysis for selecting relevant features
+    3) Univariate Analysis for deeper look in each parameter

+    4) Bi Variate Analysis for looking into linearity

+    5) Multi Variate Analysis for selecting relevant features

 ## Modelling

-    Modelling using linear regression
+    1) Modelling using linear regression

-    Modelling using linear Polynomial regression
+    2) Modelling using linear Polynomial regression

-    Selecting and tuning model to get better results Error evalutions
+    3) Selecting and tuning model to get better results

+    4)Error evalutions

 ## Softwares and Libraries Used: